John-Auerbach/Add-Public-Skate-Schedule-to-Google-Calendar/README.md

 2. **Input Calendar IDs**

    - When prompted, enter the public skating calendar ID.
 This can be found on the Pegula website by navigating to `Calendar`, performing a search, then clicking the Google icon next to `Sync Pegula Ice Arena Calendar`.
+DO NOT add this to your calendar or it will add every event from Pegula.
+Simply copy the pop-up link and enter it into the command line.
 Example: `qq3p7mn8h8dtn10dlaphfrkoaam5sh8p@import.calendar.google.com`
    - Enter your Google Calendar ID where the events will be added.
+This can be found by clicking the 3 dots next to your calendar, then `Settings and share`.
+Scroll down, and you will find it under `Integrate Calendar`.
 Example: `your-calendar-id@group.calendar.google.com`

 3. **Authorize the Application**